Is a One day in Monaco enough to enjoy Monte Carlo?

 Keep a note on the open hours which varies based on seasons.

-One day is just enough for these visits.
+One day in Monaco is just enough for enjoying these places.
 But who knows, your dream of coming back here in one of your own Yacht may become a reality sooner.

 My wishes for the dream to come true!!